 Draco sighed and shook his head before slapping his friend on the arm and leading him through the house to the afternoon dining room that he knew the elderly house elf would have lunch laid out.
 “He’s miffed that I told him the labs are Woobey’s domain, and what she says in there goes.
 For being as old as he is, Kreature is pants at knowing how to handle delicate ingredients and even worse how to clean up the labs.
 I’d do the cleaning myself if it didn’t send Woobey into such a fit.”

-“Well to be fair, her running your lab area is the sole reason she was brought into the household,” Blaise points out as they sit.
+“Well to be fair, her running your lab area is the sole reason she was brought into the household,” Blaise points out as they sat.
 Kreature popping in immediately to serve them their plates.

 “Luncheon be served to the masters,” Kreature informed his ears drooped showing his upset and Draco barely held in a sigh.

-“It looks smashing, as always, Kreature,” Draco praised happy when the senior house elf’s ears perked up almost immediately.
+“It looks smashing, as always Kreature,” Draco praised happy when the senior house elf’s ears perked up almost immediately.
 “You always know just what I am craving.
 Excellent job as always.”

 Kreature sniffed but gave a bow of recognition.
 “It being Kreature’s job to anticipate Lord Malfoy and Heir Black’s needs,” he croaked before popping out with a crack, and Draco gave into his urge to eyeroll.

-“I keep telling Harry we don’t need children when we have so many house elves,” Draco drawled, then smirked at the bark of laughter Blaise let loose.
+“I keep telling Harry we don’t need children when we have so many House Elves,” Draco drawled, then smirked at the bark of laughter Blaise let loose.

 “You know, I was just telling Pans the other day that it still astonishes me at times how vastly different we all are, but you especially, from the prats that we were when we started Hogwarts.
-Her oldest started this year you know and sent home a three-foot letter about how awesome Professor Paddington is.”
+Her oldest started this year you know, and sent home a three foot letter about how awesome Professor Paddington is.”

 This time it was Draco’s turn to laugh as he smiled fondly thinking of the older Slytherin who had made such a change in his life.
-During fourth year, when Harry Potter’s name came out of the cauldron, Draco initially was as stunned as everyone else had been.
+During their fourth year, when Harry Potter’s name came out of the cauldron, Draco initially was as stunned as everyone else had been.
 At first, as he’d gathered in the Slytherin common room with his housemates, he’d been content to listen to their jeers of distain for all of the ways that the Gryffindor had obviously cheated to get into the tournament.